-follows the evolution of fashion via its most important moments – and most impracticable fads – culminating in the modern era of the supermodel)
+Personal adornment, decoration and self-expression are as natural to human beings as breathing.
+Fashion: The Whole Story traces the evolution of fashion's earliest traditions via its most important moments and most impractical fads, culminating in the modern era of the supermodel.

-Fashion: The Whole Story details the individual key pieces that epitomize defining styles or epochs in fashion history.
-It explains everything from the choice of specific materials or individual design features to the significance of designs created during times of crisis.
+Fashion: The Whole Story highlights in detail the individual key pieces that epitomize defining styles or epochs in fashion history.
+It explains everything from the choice of specific materials or individual design features to the significance of designs created during times of war or excess.